cpalmer-ios/portfolio/DNS_SETUP.md

 You can verify DNS configuration using these commands:
 ```
-dig web-dek.uk +noall +answer
+dig web-dev.uk +noall +answer
-dig www.web-dek.uk +noall +answer
+dig www.web-dev.uk +noall +answer
 ```

-For the apex domain (web-dek.uk), you should see A records pointing to GitHub's IPs.
+For the apex domain (web-dev.uk), you should see A records pointing to GitHub's IPs.
 For www subdomain, you should see a CNAME record pointing to your GitHub Pages URL.

 ## Step 5: Check GitHub Pages Status